To view photo images scroll right on laptop or down on Iphone

 NONAM under the direction of Heidrun (Runa) Löb continues to actively acquire contemporary and traditional arts and curate important exhibitions on contemporary and traditional Indigenous art of North America.
 The museum has ample space to exhibit its substantive permanent collection, including a permanent museum installation and contemporary exhibition space in which to mount thematic group and solo exhibitions.
 NONAM also have a story-telling and workshop area; a resource library for academic research; and several screening spaces for audio and film based media presentations.
 The museum maintains a bookshop and storefront shop on the main floor featuring art and jewellery that is bought directly from Indigenous artists.

 NONAM was the first international institution to exhibit and acquire Ace’s work.
-Denise Daenzer and Runa Loeb travelled across Canada in 2008 on a curators’ tour organized by Global Affairs and International Trade.
+Denise Daenzer and Runa Loeb travelled to Canada in 2009-2010 on a curators’ tour organized by Erica Claus, former Head of the Culture, Public Affairs and Academic Relations department of the Embassy of Canada in Berlin.
 It was during their visit to Ace’s Ottawa studio that they first viewed the beaded and electronic floral work Parallel Tasking that would eventually be acquired by NONAM in 2012 and placed on permanent exhibition.
 During the curators’ tour, Daenzer and Loeb invited Ace to participate in the group exhibition that they were developing that included beadwork entitled “m∂ntu’c – little spirits, little powers”.
 They borrowed three works for the exhibition, all of which have been acquired for the permanent collection.
 Since then, NONAM has actively followed Ace’s artistic practice and have diligently acquired new works.
 NONAM now house the largest collection of Ace’s work in a single public institution spanning 20 years of the artist’s career.